arnoesterhuizen/clickatell-overview-http/README.md

 # Clickatell HTTP API Overview

-The full Clickatell HTTP API documentation can be found at https://www.clickatell.com/downloads/http/Clickatell_HTTP.pdf.
+The full Clickatell HTTP API documentation can be found at https://www.clickatell.com/downloads/http/Clickatell_HTTP.pdf, and the two-way documentation can be found at https://www.clickatell.com/downloads/Clickatell_two-way_technical_guide.pdf.

 You can access the API endpoint on `api.clickatell.com/http` using either `http` or `https` protocols, and use either `GET` or `POST` methods.
 Samples in this document use `GET` for easier reading, but Clickatell recommends using `POST` in production environments.

 Remember to URL encode your parameter values.

-# Overview
+# Overview: Sending Messages

-The call is in the format `https://api.clickatell.com/http/<command>?<parameters>`
+All API calls are in the format `https://api.clickatell.com/http/<command>?<parameters>`

 See a list of [commands](#commonly-used-commands) and [parameters](#parameters).